Roy Campbell (poet): Post-war life and career

+Following the end of the Second World War, Campbell's poetry and literary translation began once again to attract an audience.
+While continuing to struggle with recurring bouts of the malaria he had contracted in British East Africa, Campbell closely befriended several disillusioned Republican veterans of Spanish Civil War, including Hamish Fraser, Hugh Oloff de Wet, and George Orwell.

-On 10 April 1947, Campbell, "continued his war of attrition against Spender," by attending a poetry reading by the latter, which was being hosted by the Poetry Society at Bayswater.
-When Spender stepping up to the podium, Campbell shouted that he wished to, "protest on behalf of the Sergeant's Mess of the King's African Rifles."
+On 11 April 1949, Campbell "continued his war of attrition against Spender" by attending a poetry reading by the latter, which was being hosted by the Poetry Society at Bayswater.
+When Spender stepped up to the podium, Campbell shouted that he wished to "protest on behalf of the Sergeant's Mess of the King's African Rifles."
 Campbell then stormed the stage and punched Spender in the face, which left the communist poet with a bloody nose.
 Campbell's friends and family immediately removed him from the premises.
 Spender was urged to call the police and press charges but refused, saying, "He is a great poet; he is a great poet.
 We must try to understand."
 He then insisted on finishing his poetry reading.

 In a letter to the organizer of the event, Campbell wrote:

 No doubt you will wonder at my reason for disturbing your session the other night.
-There was no other option left me by the speaker's own announcement that he was going to denounce me from every public platform as, "a fascist, a coward, and a liar," – merely because I had called attention to his war record.
-As I volunteered when over-age and while my own country (S. Africa) was still neutral, to fight fascism which is merely another form of communism...
+There was no other option left me by the speaker's own announcement that he was going to denounce me from every public platform as "a fascist, a coward, and a liar" – merely because I had called attention to his war record.
+As I volunteered when over-age and while my own country (S. Africa) was still neutral, to fight fascism which is merely another form of communism ...
 I could not allow myself to be called a coward by one who during the struggle against fascism had employed no other weapon to the adversary than his own knife and fork and his highly lucrative but innocuous pen – while I was on ranker's pay suffering malaria in the jungle.